-Tuesday, September 3, 2019 - Campus Application Deadline: please submit your complete Fulbright Grant application, including your Statement of Grant Purpose, Personal Statement, Letters of Recommendation, Transcripts, and Language Evaluations (if necessary).
-The application is submitted entirely online.
-The content of this application will constitute the materials for your Fulbright Campus Interview.
-You will be able to revise your materials after this date.
+3. Tuesday, September 3, 2019 - FINAL Campus Application Deadline: Submit the final draft of your Fulbright application, including your Statement of Grant Purpose, Personal Statement, and a copy of your transcript.
+These materials will be the basis for your Fulbright Campus Interview.

-The week of September 16 through September 20 -- Campus Interview Process: all campus applicants will participate in on-campus interviews with a Fulbright Campus Committee.
-It is important to note that students may continue revising their applications up to the final submission deadline.
+4. The week of September 16 through September 20 -- Campus Committee Interview: All applicants will participate in campus interviews - in person or by Skype/phone - with a committee comprised of faculty and staff.
+Following the interview, students are expected to continue revising their applications prior to the final submission deadline.

-Tuesday, October 1, 2019 -- Final UChicago Application Deadline: Your completed application must be submitted through Slate by October 1 in order to receive University endorsement.
+5. Tuesday, October 1, 2019 -- Final Application Deadline: Your completed application, including your final draft essays, must be submitted through Slate by October 1 in order to receive University endorsement.

 **Alumni applicants are strongly encouraged to apply through the campus process**